the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-illustrator.md

 For guidance, please read [Write good Alt Text to describe images](https://accessibility.huit.harvard.edu/describe-content-images) by Digital Accessibility service of Harvard University.

 We encourage using these illustrations not just within *The Turing Way*, but wherever appropriate in the context of science communications or to enhance public engagement with data science and research.
-We already see the reuse by the broader community of researchers, science communicators, policymakers and more, as reflected by over 12,000 downloads as on 2022.
+We already see the reuse by the broader community of researchers, science communicators, policymakers and more, as reflected by over 12,000 downloads at the time of writing this chapter (July 2022).

 Here are some examples:
 - **Scoping Report: EU Policy**: [Reproducibility of scientific results in the EU: scoping report.
 Publications Office of the European Union](https://op.europa.eu/en/publication-detail/-/publication/6bc538ad-344f-11eb-b27b-01aa75ed71a1),  Directorate-General for Research and Innovation (European Commission), author(s): Baker, L., Cristea, I. A., Errington, T. M., Jaśko, K., Lusoli, W., MacCallum, C. J., Parry, V.,  Pérignon, C.,  Šimko, T.,  Winchester, C. (2020)